School Library

 In KS3 pupils will study:

-• How 'measly' were the Middle Ages?
+• How did rich and poor lives differ in the Middle Ages?

 • What was life like in the Kingdom of Mali?